Glossary of Terms

 OPT provides off-campus work authorization either during their degree program or after for F-1 students.
 Most students participate in OPT once they complete their degree.

-Students typically receive one year of OPT but STEM students are eligible for an extension.
+Students typically receive one year of OPT but STEM students are eligible for 2 year extension.

 Responsible Officers are appointed by the exchange visitors’ (J visa) program sponsor to perform the duties set forth in regulations, signs DS-2019’s, creates and updates J-1 records in SEVIS.
-At Western New England University, ROs can be found in Admissions and ISSS.
+At Western New England University, ROs can be found in ISSS and International Admissions.
 ISSS should be your first contact for matters concerning international students and scholars on campus.

 Two Year Home Residency requirement aka 212(e)